A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Overview

-This pillar addresses the legacy of division through balanced education, civic remembrance, and trauma-informed practice.
-It affirms that all traditions carry memory and that no victim should be erased, politicised, or treated as lesser.
+This pillar addresses the legacy of division through balanced education, structured remembrance, and trauma-informed practice.

 Policy Function